OmarAlFarajat/omaralfarajat.github.io/projects/ray-tracer.md

   - C++
   - GLM
   - CImg
-summary: <a href="https://github.com/OmarAlFarajat/Simple-Ray-Tracer"><i class="large github icon"></i></a>A very simple ray tracer that can render spheres, triangles, planes, and meshes.
+summary: A very simple ray tracer that can render spheres, triangles, planes, and meshes.
 ---
 *More information coming soon!
 In the meantime, please refer to the video and/or source code.*